 The bill is designed to address security vulnerabilities IoT adoption has created.

 “As the government continues to purchase and use more and more internet-connected devices, we must ensure that these devices are secure.
-Everything from our national security to the personal information of American citizens could be vulnerable because of security holes in these devices,” said Congresswoman Robin Kelly.
+Everything from our national security to the personal information of American citizens could be vulnerable because of security holes in these devices,” says Kelly.
 “It’s estimated that by 2020 there will be 30 million internet-connected devices in use.
 As these devices positively revolutionize communication, we cannot allow them to become a backdoor to hackers or tools for cyberattacks.”

 “This bill makes important progress on one of the most pressing cybersecurity threats of our time.
 It leverages federal purchasing power to create pro-security market pressure and, equally important, serves as a model for the implementation of similar standards elsewhere,” said Jonathan Zittrain, Professor of Law and Professor of Computer Science, Harvard University.
 “The bill commits to engaging with academic and private-sector security experts to help craft specific agency guidelines.
 Casting a wide net during the advisory phase will both yield better policy and, if done fully, meaningfully enfranchise non-governmental partners.”